-Prof. Oren Tal received his Ph.D. in archaeology from Tel Aviv University in 2002.
+Prof. Oren Tal (born 1968) received his Ph.D. in archaeology from Tel Aviv University in 2002.
 His post-doctoral research stay was carried out in Berlin (Deutsches Archäologisches Institut) and London (Institute of Classical Studies) in 2003 and 2004.
-He taught in the University of Haifa and the Hebrew University of Jerusalem in 2005 and 2006, respectively.
+He taught at the University of Haifa and the Hebrew University of Jerusalem in 2005 and 2006, respectively.
 Since 2007 he has worked for Tel Aviv University, where he teaches classical Near Eastern archaeology in the Jacob M. Alkow Department of Archaeology and Ancient Near Eastern Cultures.
 Tal has served as the Chair of the Department (in 2010-2013) and he is the current Director of the Apollonia-Arsuf Excavation Project (since 2007).
-His current research interests are the social, political and economic implications of the material culture of the Ancient Near East during the Iron Age II through the Byzantine periods.
-Tal is also engaged in the study of the early indigenous southern Levantine coinages and the development of monetary economy in the Levant, as well as ancient technologies.
-He is the author of Archaeology of Hellenistic Palestine, Jerusalem: Bialik Institute (in Hebrew, 2006; rev. 2nd ed.
-2009), and the co-author of Coinage of Philistia, Milan: Ennerre (2006) and Samaritan Cemeteries and Tombs in the Central Coastal Plain, Münster: Ugarit-Verlag (2015), as well as the final excavation reports of Apollonia-Arusf (1999), ‘En Boqeq (2000), Ramla (South) (2008) and Tell Qudadi (2015).
-In addition, Tal has authored numerous scientific articles on the archaeology of Palestine and the ancient Near East from the Iron Age through the Crusader period.
+His current research interests are the social, political and economic implications of the material culture of the Ancient Near East in the first millennium BCE to the early second millennium CE.
+Tal is also engaged in the study of the early indigenous southern Levantine coinages and the development of monetary economy in the Levant, as well as in ancient technologies.
+He is the author of Archaeology of Hellenistic Palestine, Jerusalem: Bialik Institute (in Hebrew, 2006; rev. 2nd electronic ed.
+2009), and the co-author of Coinage of Philistia, Milan: Ennerre (2006) and Samaritan Cemeteries and Tombs in the Central Coastal Plain, Münster: Ugarit-Verlag (2015), as well as the final excavation reports of Apollonia-Arsuf (1999), ‘En Boqeq (2000), Ramla (South) (2008) and Tell Qudadi (2015).
+In addition, Tal has authored numerous scientific articles especially on the archaeology of Palestine (Ancient Israel) and the ancient Near East in the late Iron Age, classical and early medieval periods.

 B.A. - Tel Aviv University, 1993